-Founded in 1926 in Columbus, Ohio, Nationwide started as a small mutual insurance company supported by local farm bureaus.
-Today, it's one of the largest auto insurance companies in the United States.
+Founded in 1926 in Columbus, Ohio, Nationwide started out as a small mutual insurance company supported by local farm bureaus.
+Today, it’s one of the largest auto insurance companies in the United States.
 We’ll take a close look at Nationwide insurance reviews, coverage options, and costs to see how it compares to competitors.

-We recently compared the country's best car insurance providers and gave our score for Nationwide.
+We recently ranked the country’s best car insurance providers and gave our score for Nationwide.
 If you’re on the fence about Nationwide auto insurance, read on to learn everything you need to know before signing up.

 Nationwide Insurance Review

-We offer Nationwide 4.4 out of 5.0 stars and name it the insurer that's Best for Seniors based on its extensive auto insurance coverage, high ratings from industry experts, and highly rated usage-based insurance program.
+We offer Nationwide 4.4 out of 5.0 stars and name it the insurer that’s Best for Seniors based on its extensive auto insurance coverage, strong ratings from industry experts, and highly rated usage-based insurance program.
 We also took into account Nationwide insurance reviews from customers when giving our overall score.

 Nationwide Insurance Rating

 Nationwide has a positive industry reputation with A+ ratings from both the BBB and AM Best.
-However, it doesn't stand out when it comes to customer service.
-Nationwide received below-average customer satisfaction scores across multiple regions in the J.D.
+However, it doesn’t stand out when it comes to customer service.
+Nationwide received below-average satisfaction scores across multiple regions in the J.D.
 Power 2022 U.S. Auto Insurance StudySM.

 According to Nationwide insurance reviews, customer care can vary greatly depending on your location.
 Be sure to read local reviews if you’re considering a Nationwide car insurance policy.